-Derivative transactions include many different instruments, such as forward currency contracts, futures and options.
+Derivative transactions include many different instruments, such as forward currency contracts and warrants.
 Derivatives are considered to be part of the investment process and the use of derivatives is an essential part of the Fund's portfolio management.
 Derivatives are not managed in isolation.
 Consequently, the use of derivatives is multifaceted and includes: